 (iii) During the year the Company has not granted any loans secured or unsecured toCompanies firms or other parties covered in the Register maintained under Section 189 ofthe Act.
-Loan amount of Rs.8.70 lakhs outstanding on 1.4.2017 has been recovered by thecompany during the year i.e. on 30th June 2017.
+Accordingly paragraph 3 (iii) of the Order is not applicable.

 (v) The Company has not accepted any deposits from the public.
 As such requirement ofclause (v) of paragraph 3 of the aforesaid order is not applicable.

-According to information and explanations given to us except for the cases statedbelow there are no other undisputed amount payable in respect of provident fund investoreducation & protection fund income tax employees state insurance wealth tax salestax custom duty service tax exciseduty cess and other statutory dues which wereoutstanding at the year end for period ofmore than six months from the date they becomepayable.
+According to information and explanations given to us there are no undisputed amountpayable in respect of provident fund investor education & protection fund incometax employees state insurance wealth tax sales tax custom duty service tax exciseduty cess and other statutory dues which were outstanding at the year-end for period ofmore than six months from the date they become payable.

-(viii) As per books and records maintained by the Company and according to theinformation and explanations given to us the Company has no dues to the financialinstitution/bank as there was no loans outstanding as on 31.3.2018 from them.
-The Companyhas no debenture holder and loan from government.
-As such requirement of para 3 (viii) ofthe Order is applicable to the Company.
+(viii) As per books and records maintained by the Company and according to theinformation and explanations given to us there were no defaults in making payments tobanks/financial institutions.
+The Company has no debenture holder and loan fromgovernment.

-(ix) The Company has not raised moneys byway of initial public offer or further publicoffer (including debts instruments) or term loan.
-As such requirement of para 3 (ix) ofthe Order is not applicable to the Company.
+(ix) The Company has not raised moneys by way of initial public offer or further publicoffer (including debts instruments) during the year.
+However term loan raised during theyear are applied for the purpose for which it was raised.